 How can you demonstrate you offer the advantages and benefits that you claim to offer?

 How does your solution work?
 What statistics, independent reviews, testimonials, case studies, and awards will help to back up your story to make it convincing?
+Include all this evidence in your presentation outline – you can refine it later.

 What’s the concrete next step you want prospects to take as a result of your presentation?

-It makes a difference.
 Are you trying to be hired or short-listed?
 If you just need to be short-listed, it can be enough to explain that you offer something different from others.
 Are you selling a contract or giving away a trial?
 If you are just trying to sell a trial, you can emphasise that there’s little risk to the client.

 How can you eliminate bullet points to create compelling slides that help presenters get your message across?